jiansongyang/scrapy-auto-translation-middleware/README.md

 * RAISE: raise the failure and let the exception handler to handle it.
 * DROP_ITEM: silently drop the item.
 * REPORT_IN_FIELD: write an error message into the target field, `"--- translation error ---"` by default.
+* COPY_SOURCE: copy the source into the target field.
+* SET
 example: